 How Does It Help With Pain?

 During the relaxed and focused state reached during hypnosis, an individual is unusually open to suggestion.
 A properly trained professional can then guide a patient’s attention to specific thoughts and tasks.
-In short, clinical hypnosis can help change relevant perceptions, sensations, and behavior to reduce pain and make it easier to manage.
-Clinical studies have found that using hypnosis to lessen a patient’s sensitivity to pain not only achieves that goal but also reduces the need for analgesics or sedation, helps avoid nausea and vomiting, and shortens the length of the average patient’s hospital stay.
+In short, clinical hypnosis can help change relevant perceptions, sensations, and behavior.
+In turn, pain is reduced and easier to manage.
+Clinical studies have found that using hypnosis to lessen a patient’s sensitivity to pain often achieves that goal.
+Additionally, it can reduce the need for analgesics or sedation.
+Not only that, it can help avoid nausea and vomiting, and shorten the average length of a hospital stay.

-If you decide to pursue clinical hypnosis, you can expect a series of half-hour or one-hour sessions — or, alternatively, one longer initial session followed by 10- to 15-minute follow-up sessions.
+If you decide to pursue clinical hypnosis, you can expect a series of half-hour or one-hour sessions.
+Alternatively, some providers suggest one longer initial session followed by 10- to 15-minute follow-up sessions.
 Contrary to common misconceptions, you will be fully conscious and in control of yourself at all times.
 While your body is at rest, your mind will be active and alert.
 With time and practice, you might even learn how to self-hypnotize, much as you might learn the art of mindful meditation.

 Will It Work for Me?

 The effectiveness of clinical hypnosis varies from person to person, but it seems that most people can benefit to some degree.
-Some people are naturally more receptive to hypnotic suggestion than others, and those who are most receptive experience the greatest and longest-lasting relief.
-The majority of people fall into the category of “moderate suggestibility,” having at least some potential for clinical hypnosis to improve their condition.
-Although your level of suggestibility seems to be a genetic trait, your attitude — something you do control — can also make a difference.
+Some people are naturally more receptive to hypnotic suggestion than others.
+Those who are most receptive experience the greatest and longest-lasting relief.
+The majority of people fall into the category of “moderate suggestibility”.
+This means they have at least some potential for clinical hypnosis to improve their condition.
+Although your level of suggestibility seems to be a genetic trait, your attitude can also make a difference.